patrickfreed/benchmark-example/README.md

 mongod --dbpath <some folder> --logpath <some log file> --fork
 ```

+Note: the folder used for the `--dbpath` argument needs to be created before starting the `mongod` instance.

 ## Running the benchmark

 `cargo bench` will run the `find` benchmark. `target/criterion/report` will contain the HTML report.